KITMedia/wp-story-engine/readme.md

 This plugin creates an endpoint for Story Engine to publish it's content.

 ## WORK IN PROGRESS - TODO
-1. Test endpoints (malfunctional tests commented)
+1. Test endpoints (malfunctional tests commented) / migration tests
-1. Paragraph with class="size"
+1. Categories
+1. Test continued overall

+### Done w19-2018
 1. List with ul and ol
 1. Blockquote with class="align"
 1. Remove debug data via param in settings
-1. Categories
+1. Paragraph with class="size"
-1. Test continued overall

-### Done w19-2018
 1. Body type "number" => h3 with class="number"
 1. Authors as real authors with create in WP
 1. Delete endpoint